splunk/observability-workshop/content/en/pet-clinic/docs/logobserver.md

 And you can add a filter to select only log messages from your host and the Spring PetClinic Application:

-1. Add Filter > Fields > host.name > your host name
+1. Add Filter → Fields → `host.name` → `<your host name>`
-2. Add Filter > Fields > service.name > your application name
+2. Add Filter → Fields → `service.name` → `<your application name>`

 ### Summary

-This the end of the exercise and we certainly covered a lot of ground.
-At this point you should have metrics, traces and logs being reported into your Splunk Observability account.
+This the end of the exercise and we have certainly covered a lot of ground.
+At this point you should have metrics, traces, logs, database query performance and code profiling being reported into Splunk Observability Cloud. **Congratulations**!